-13.3 ter Stakeholder and coastal State Consultation
+13.5.3 ter [Germany] Stakeholder and coastal State Consultation

 Describe how comments received under Stakeholder consultation have been or will be taken into account, or why they have not been taken into account, and the reasons for that decision.
+The summary should be based on the detailed response of the applicant to each consulted party and be available for review.